x

 What is the timeline for the MAP Fellowship?

-Fellow applications launched on August 28, 2023, and closed on October 20, 2023.
-Fellows will be notified by December 1, 2022.
-The six-month program will officially start on January 18, 2024, and run through July 18, 2024.
+Fellow applications launch on September 3, 2024, and close on October 21, 2024.
+Fellows will be notified of their status by December 2, 2024.
+The six-month program will officially start on January 16, 2025, and run through July 24, 2025.
 All in-person activities will take place according to CDC recommendations.

 How many MAP Mentors and MAP Fellows are selected?